It's Arby's Classic time in Bristol again

 That is just the start of a lot of basketball, including six games on Tuesday.
 Among the matchups are homestanding Tennessee High against defending Georgia 7A champion Norcross, Josh Hubbard and Madison-Ridgeland (Miss.) against West Catholic Prep (Pa.), with the final game of the first day being Myers Park (N.C.) and Knox Fulton.

-Don’t count out the Vikings, who are 11-2 entering their game with Norcross.

-“Norcross is always one of the premier teams in Georgia, they are always good,” he said.
-“That should be a good game if the nerves don’t get to Tennessee High.
-They haven’t played against anybody that good yet.”

 There will be five more games on Wednesday, including a possible matchup between Christ School and Pace Academy, which competed in a tournament in London earlier this month.
-There is also Westminister, two-time Arby’s Classic champion North Mecklenburg and St. Francis Prep, Webb from Knoxville and more.
+There is also Westminister IFla.) two-time Arby’s Classic champion North Mecklenburg and St. Francis Prep (N.Y.), Webb from Knoxville and more.

-“Westminister is a big team.
-They are going to average probably 6-5, 6-6 all the way across,” Ensor said.
-“Pace Academy out of Georgia is really good.
-They went to London here recently and they lost two games, but they lost to Mater Dei out of California, which is a premier team out there, and they lost to Christ the King out of New York by 3 or 4 points.
-They are really good.
-You can also never count out North Mecklenburg.”

 That will be followed by eight games on Thursday, six on Friday and five more on Saturday.
 Don’t forget the slam dunk contest, which will be held on Friday, and the Fun Factory 3-point contest that will be held before the third place game on Saturday.